|

 best and easiest way to go.
 The commerical filter has 1.0 mH coils

-make sure that you use capacitors that are rated to be installed across
+you use capacitors that are rated to be installed across the AC

-suppliers for around $10 or so, but can often be found in the surplus
+for around $10 or so, but can often be found in the surplus market for

-There is also a 3EF2 and a 6EF2 that will work and may be even easier to
+a 3EF2 and a 6EF2 that will work and may be even easier to fit inside the

-need one of these AC line filters, they are available for $5.41 ea. (part
+these AC line filters, they are available for $5.41 ea. (part #

 You may also achieve